amalifh/Closed-loop_control/README.md

-# Closed-loop_control
+# Closed-loop_control application
-This is a project within the subject "Embedded system programming", designing a closed-loop control implemented on an ESP32.
+A closed-loop control application implemented on a ESP32, using FreeRTOS for real-time scheduling.
+Wanting to control a servo-motor bu adjusting the PWM output to target position applied by a potentiometer and is then read by an ADC.
+Then having a PID controller to adjust the duty cycle of the PWN to maintain the simulated position.

+More specifications to come...